WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

    The `Suspender` object is used to connect a `Promise` returning import with a `Promise` returning export.
 Without this explicit connection, it becomes problematic especially when constructing so-called chains of modules: where one module calls into the exports of another.

-   A further issue arises from potential misuse of the imported function.
-Since imports can be immediately exported when a WebAsembly module is instantiated, a wrapped import can also be exported.
-However, without being passed an explicit capability to suspend&mdash;in the form of the connecting suspender object&mdash;any attempt to use the wrapped function in a different setting will not compromise the integrity of the export/import pair.
+   A further issue arises from potential _misuse_ of the imported function.
+Since imports can be immediately exported when a WebAsembly module is instantiated, a marked import can also be exported.
+However, without being passed an explicit capability to suspend&mdash;in the form of the connecting suspender object&mdash;any attempt to use the marked function in a different setting will not compromise the integrity of the export/import pair.

-   In fact, such a use would either be completely benign&mdash;because it was used in a different module for that module's asynchronous imports&mdash;or it would simply trap or not validate&mdash;because the wrapped import requires a suitable `externref` in order to be callable.
+   In fact, such a use would either be completely benign&mdash;because it was used in a different module for that module's asynchronous imports&mdash;or it would simply trap or not validate&mdash;because the marked import requires a suitable `externref` in order to be callable.

 1. **Why do we try to prevent JavaScript programs from using this API?**

    JavaScript already has a way of managing computations that can suspend.
 This is semantically connected to JavaScript `Promise` objects and the `async` function syntax.
-However, a more important reason is that it is important, in the context of JavaScript, that we do not introduce language features that can affect the behavior of existing programs.
+However, a more important reason is that it is important that we do not inadvertently introduce JavaScript language features that can affect the behavior of existing programs.